sbracegirdle/sbracegirdle.github.io/_posts/2023-03-23-opentel-thoughts.md

 The OpenTelemetry project has collaboration and community involvement at its core.
 Being an open-source project, it encourages developers and organizations to actively participate in its growth and development.
 The project maintains a strong presence on GitHub, where developers can contribute to the codebase, report issues, and suggest improvements under the Apache license Version 2.0, which is permissive license that allows commercial use.

 The community's involvement has led to the development of integrations, exporters, and instrumentation libraries for a range of programming languages and platforms.
-Examples of community-driven contributions include the development of OpenTelemetry SDKs for languages like Java, Python, Go, JavaScript, and more, as well as exporters for popular backends like Jaeger, Prometheus, Zipkin, and DataDog.
+Examples of community-driven contributions include the development of OpenTelemetry SDKs for languages like Java, Python, Go, JavaScript, also exporters for popular backends like Jaeger, Prometheus, Zipkin, and DataDog.
 The community also contributes to documentation, tutorials, and sharing best practices to help other developers adopt OpenTelemetry.

 ## Conclusion